BEIJING SNAPSHOT: A scramble for scarce Olympic souvenirs

 AP video producer Olivia Zhang contributed.

-More AP Olympics: https://apnews.com/hub/winter-games and https://twitter.com/AP_Sports7 Stocks That are Ready For a Santa Claus Rally
+More AP Olympics: https://apnews.com/hub/winter-games and https://twitter.com/AP_Sports7 Precious Metals Stocks That Will Offset the Effects of Inflation

 .

-Note: This story was first published on Feb.
-8, 2022.
-It was updated on Feb.
-9, 2022 to correct that Bing Dwen Dwen is wearing a clear shell that resembles a spacesuit, not a winter coat.